 Paris is a city full of green spaces, large and small, but the Jardin du Luxembourg is like no other.
 It is located in the 6th arrondissement, on the edge of Saint-Germain-des-Prés in one of the most exclusive parts of the city.

 Known in English as the Luxembourg gardens, it is not just a beautiful park, but one packed with monuments to its history and those who have been fortunate enough to live near it.
 So let’s explore and find out the most interesting facts about the Jardin du Luxembourg, shall we?
 Allons-y!

 1. The Gardens were created by Queen Marie de Medicis.

-Instead she bought the hotel particulier (private mantion) called the “Luxembourg” estate in 1612 and commissioned the construction of a new palace from the architect Salomon de Brosse, inspired by the Pitti palace in her native Florence, Italy.
+Instead she bought the hotel particulier (private mansion) called the “Luxembourg” estate in 1612 and commissioned the construction of a new royal palace from the architect Salomon de Brosse, inspired by the Pitti palace in her native Florence, Italy.